 The castle offers three stunning rooms licensed to host civil marriage and partnership ceremonies for up to 70 guests, plenty of space for larger evening reception parties, and 27 breathtaking bedchambers, each with its own individual design and decor.

 Catering is produced and served by a team of double AA rosette-winning chefs, and the wide-ranging selection of sumptuous menus can be further customised to meet your every requirement.

 Thornbury Castle has three areas licensed to host civil wedding ceremonies:-

-The Library – This intimate room is perfect for civil ceremonies with up to 15 guests.
+This intimate room is perfect for civil ceremonies owith your close friends and family.

-The Lounge – This beautiful wood-panelled chamber, suitable for seating 24 guests, features an authentic Tudor fireplace and scenic views out onto the walled garden.
+This beautiful wood-panelled chamber, features an authentic Tudor fireplace and scenic views out onto the walled garden.

-The Tudor Hall – The exposed stonework walls of the atmospheric early 16th-century Great Hall are decorated with imposing tapestries, and 66 guests can be seated for a civil ceremony or wedding breakfast, and up to 100 for an informal evening reception.
+The exposed stonework walls of the atmospheric early 16th-century Great Hall are decorated with imposing tapestries.